Reviews You Can Rely On

 Our Verdict

-The Old Town Vapor 10 is a great option for those looking for a stable and comfortable float without breaking the bank.
-Constructed from durable materials, this isn't your average inexpensive kayak.
-It also has a more intentional design than most kayaks in this price category.
-An extra large, open cockpit makes this easier to get into compared to all the other sit-in kayaks we tested.
-This design also allows for plenty of leg room, so you can ensure you stay comfortable throughout your journey.
-The Vapor is not designed to be the fastest on the water, but it won't slow you down and will deliver the ride with comfort and ease, without breaking the bank.
+The Old Town Vapor 10 is a reliable option for those looking for a stable and comfortable float without breaking the bank.
+Constructed from durable materials and with a more intentional design, this isn't your average inexpensive kayak.
+An extra large, open cockpit makes this easier to get into than all the other sit-in kayaks we tested, and the design also allows for plenty of leg room, so you can ensure you stay comfortable throughout your journey.
+The Vapor will not be the fastest on the water, but it won't slow you down either and can deliver a comfortable ride — both on your body and your wallet.
+To compare it to the competition, check out our review of kayaks.

 REASONS TO BUY